dmlarionov/RabbitMQ.TraceableMessaging/README.md

 - `RequestFailureException` - The server cannot process due to something.
 Like HTTP 500.
 - `InvalidReplyException` - The client can't read the response.

-Following exceptions from other namespaces can be thrown:
+Following exceptions from other namespaces can be thrown by the client:

 `System.TimeoutException` - reply didn't arrive in time.

 ### Example

-Usage patterns you may get from [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).
+You may get usage patterns from [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).